anthobarbarich/pc2020/content/covid-19-update.md

 **What’s the voucher worth?**

 The voucher you request has the same value as your previous order, that means the price of the ticket, the service costs and the transaction costs.
-You’ll be able to use that voucher to choose products in our webshop for Paradise City 2021.
-For example, you can ask a voucher for your Saturday ticket and use it to buy a weekend ticket You’ll have to add the difference in value of course.
+You can use that voucher to choose products in our webshop for Paradise City 2021 or 2022 and for all the merchandising we’ll release soon.

+For example, you can ask a voucher for your Saturday ticket and use it to buy a weekend ticket.
+You’ll have to add the difference in value of course.

 **Until when can I use this voucher?**